 I have learned over time to give myself permission to let my self-care practices adapt, change and grow.
-I have noticed that my needs vary depending on the season of the year, how my physical health is and the daily demands of life, work and relationships.
+I’ve noticed that my needs vary depending on the season, my physical health and the demands of daily life.
 Each life experience has shaped who I am becoming.
-I have learned to honor my growth and so reassess what I need from my self-care practices and what I want them to look like.
+I’ve learned to honor my growth and reassess what I need from my practices and what I want to achieve.
 I have certainly had to adapt them during this challenging time for all of us.

 When are you least likely to practice self-care?

-I noticed that I forgo my self-care practices when I am taking care of others’ needs, and when I have external demands on my time from others and from work.
-I also noticed that I don’t maintain my self-care practices when I place demands and expectations of myself, when I let myself believe my negative beliefs of myself and when I set poor boundaries.
+I noticed that I forgo these practices when I am taking care of others’ needs.
+Often, it is when I have demands on my time from others and from my work.
+I also noticed that I don’t maintain self caring practices when I place demands and expectations of myself, when I let myself believe my negative beliefs of myself and when I set poor boundaries.

-When do you know that you need to practice self-care?
-Do you notice physical or emotional changes without doing self-care?
+When do you know you need to practice self-care?
+Do you notice changes without it?

-Do you keep a certain schedule or rituals for self-care?
+Do you keep a certain schedule or rituals for self caring?
 If not, why not?

 I learned that I need to maintain an adaptable routine.
 The keywords being consistency, flexibility and gentleness towards myself with less self-judgement.
 There are times, when I have more time to do more self-care.
-There are other times where I recognize that I need to do more self-care practices depending on life-circumstances.
-I used to be rigid about my self-care, and that created more stress and self-judgement.
+There are other times where I recognize that I need to do more, depending on life-circumstances.
+I used to be rigid about my personal care practices, and that created more stress and self-judgement.
 It is an evolving dance.

-Who or what inspires you to practice self-care?
+Who or what inspires you to practice self caring?
 Why?

-My patients inspire me to maintain my self-care practices.
+My patients inspire me to maintain these practices.
 When I witness how they are able to cultivate over time their self-care practices and how well they feel and grow, it reminds me to listen to myself and my needs.
-Also, my friends, who are my source of accountability, remind me to return to my self-care practices.
+Also, my friends, who are my source of accountability, remind me to return to my these important practices.

 What do you like most about your self-care practices?

-What are some of your challenges around self-care practices?
+What are some of your challenges around self caring?

-I notice that comparing my self-care practices to what others do for their self-care practices discourages me.
+I notice that comparing my own practices to what others do discourages me.
 Self-judgement about if I am practicing enough or practicing the right way diminish the joy I receive from practicing self-care.
-When I perceive that I have less time, then I practice less self-care.
+When I perceive that I have less time, then I practice less self caring.
 When I lose sight and connection to my values, I also value less my self-care.